Jacksonville U.S. Federal Courthouse

 - Design of a barrier system for the perimeter to resist the threat of a ramming vehicle

 As a consultant during the construction phase, we reviewed the shop drawings and calculations prepared by the precast and curtain wall subcontractors, ensuring that these elements fail in a low-hazard manner for a specified exterior explosive threat.
-As part of the review process, we performed non-linear dynamic computations to evaluate the maximum displacement response and reaction loads.
+As part of the review process, we performed non-linear dynamic computations to evaluate the maximum displacement response and reaction loads for the Jacksonville U.S. Federal Courthouse.